catherinecc/accountabilityTracker/src/main/java/org/catherine/accountabilitytracker/security/readme.md

 Spring security:
 Provides Basic HTTP authentication
     -  The client sends the username and password in the Authorization header.- Basic <base64(username:password)>

+.

+🔐 What is CSRF?
+(Cross-Site Request Forgery)
+How Does CSRF Happen?
+When a user logs in, the browser stores the session ID in a cookie.

+For every request in that session, the browser automatically sends the cookie — regardless of where the request came from.

+If a malicious site (in another tab or iframe) tricks the browser into making a request (like a POST), the browser still includes the session cookie.

+The server can’t tell if it was you or the malicious site — so the action gets executed as if you did it.

+#@RestController("/login") - is this right?
+No it will not set the path , it will set the bean name of the RestController.
+you have to use @RequestMapping("/login") or @PostMapping("/login") to set the path.

 # Spring Security with JWT

 Required dependencies: